Countess Johanna Sophia of Hohenlohe-Langenburg: Early life

-Countess Johanna Sophia von Hohenlohe-Langenburg was the sixth daughter of Count Henry Frederick of Hohenlohe-Langenburg and his second wife, Dorothea Juliana, Countess of Castell-Remlingen (1640-1706).
-Besides her beauty, she was also a clever and apt pupil.
+Countess Johanna Sophia von Hohenlohe-Langenburg was the sixth daughter of Count Henry Frederick of Hohenlohe-Langenburg and his second wife, Dorothea Juliana, Countess of Castell-Remlingen (1640–1706).
+Besides her beauty, she was also said to be a clever and apt pupil.

 Marriage and issue

 On 4 January 1691 in Langenburg Johanna Sophia married Count Frederick Christian of Schaumburg-Lippe (1655–1728).
 Early in their marriage, she was allowed to accompany her husband, who traveled a great deal, but later was left behind more often.
 When disagreements erupted between Johanna Sophie and her husband, she moved with her two sons to Hanover.
 The marriage ended in divorce in 1723.
-Two years later, on 3 December 1725 Frederick Christian married his mistress, Maria Anna Victoria von Gall (1707-1760), daughter of Johann Michael von Gall and his wife, Maria Anna von Enzenberg.
+Two years later, on 3 December 1725 Frederick Christian married his mistress, Maria Anna Victoria von Gall (1707–1760), daughter of Johann Michael von Gall and his wife, Maria Anna von Enzenberg.

 Johanna Sophia and Frederick Christian had the following children: